kkalugerov/S.O.L.I.D/ISP(Interface_Sagregation_Principle)/README.md

 method signature requires modifying all the implementation classes even if some of them don’t use the method.
 The Interface Segregation Principle advocates segregating a “fat interface” into smaller and highly cohesive interfaces, known as “role interfaces”.
 Each “role interface” declares one or more methods for a specific behavior.
-Thus clients, instead of implementing a “fat interface”, can implement only those “role interfaces” whose methogds are relevant to them.
+Thus clients, instead of implementing a “fat interface”, can implement only those “role interfaces” whose methoggit ds are relevant to them.